Brad Perez: Go-karts

 Perez began racing in 2015, at the age of 18, when he raced go-karts at the AMR Motorplex, outside of the Homestead–Miami Speedway, driving for RYSA Racing.

 SCCA

 In 2017 Perez began racing in the SCCA, driving in the Spec Miata category, for his own team, Brad Perez Racing.

 In 2019, Perez went full-time racing in Spec Miata's, driving in the Hoosier Super Tour in SCCA.

-From 2019–2021, Perez worked as a tire specialist for NASCAR teams, JD Motorsports in 2019, Martins Motorsports in 2020, and Rackley W.A.R. in 2021.
+From 2019 to 2021, Perez worked as a tire specialist for NASCAR teams, JD Motorsports in 2019, Martins Motorsports in 2020, and Rackley W.A.R. in 2021.

 In 2020, Perez would return to the Hoosier Super Tour and would race in the ChampCar 14 Hours of Daytona later that year.

 Legend cars

 In 2018, Perez went over to Legends cars, where he drove at the Citrus County Speedway and the Auburndale Speedway for a few races, driving for Little Gator Motorsports.

-From 2020–2022, Perez would return for select races for Josh Williams Motorsports.
+From 2020 to 2022, Perez would return for select races for Josh Williams Motorsports.